angat-yogi/krishi_connect/README.md

 - Firebase project with iOS and Android apps registered
 - `google-services.json` in `android/app/`
 - `GoogleService-Info.plist` in `ios/Runner/`
+- iOS: ensure `NSPhotoLibraryUsageDescription` and `NSCameraUsageDescription` are set in `Info.plist`

 ## Configure Firebase secrets